 After completing a Direct Loan Master Promissory Note, Financial Aid Services will disburse the maximum loan for which you are eligible to your Baldwin Wallace University account.
 You must contact our office if you do not want us to follow that procedure.

 You must perform the work agreed upon if you accept a Federal Work-Study job and notify your employer if the amount of your award changes.

 You must know and comply with the refund procedures at Baldwin Wallace University.

 You must show Satisfactory Academic Progress according to established policies and standards of Baldwin Wallace University.

-You must notify us in writing if you are receiving financial aid for attendance at another institution while attending Baldwin Wallace University.
+You must notify the Financial Aid Office in writing if you are receiving financial aid for attendance at another institution while attending Baldwin Wallace University.

 You must maintain satisfactory status on student loans.
 You may be required by your lender to complete deferment forms for loans that were previously in repayment.
 Students who default on their student loans or owe refunds on federal grants are not eligible for any financial aid.